silinternational/simplesamlphp-module-material/README.md

 'announcement' => 'Some <strong>important</strong> announcement'
 ```

-_[ssp-base](https://github.com/silinternational/ssp-base) provides a convenience by loading this config with whatever is in `/simplesamlphp/announcement/announcement.php`._
+_[ssp-base](https://github.com/silinternational/ssp-base) provides a convenience by loading this config with whatever is returned by `/simplesamlphp/announcement/announcement.php`._

 If configured, an alert will be shown to the user filled with the content of that announcement.
 HTML is supported.